 The bard mainly focuses on DEX for martial combat and CHA for their class features and songs.

 All of the following are class features of the bard.

 Weapon and Armor Proficiency

-A bard is proficient with all simple weapons.
+A bard is proficient with all simple weapons and harp bows.
 Bards are proficient with light armor but not with any shields.

 Because the somatic components required for bard songs are relatively simple, a bard can perform songs while wearing light armor without incurring the normal song failure chance.
 However, like mages, a bard wearing medium or heavy armor or using a shield incurs a chance of song failure.

 At 1st level, the bard receives the Limit Breaks (Siren’s Song and Soul Voice).